IIITLucknowSWEngg/CSITTeam014/Assignment1/stakeholders.md

 ## Introduction

-This document provides a comprehensive **Stakeholder Register** for the **PhonePe Clone** project.
+This document provides a comprehensive **Stakeholder Register** for the **PhonePe competitor** project.
 Stakeholders are individuals, teams, or entities with an interest in or influence over the project.
 Categorizing them as **internal** or **external** helps ensure clear communication, effective collaboration, and alignment of goals, contributing to the successful execution of the project.

 ---
 ## Stakeholder Register Table